-- Smear the cavity with melted butter, rub with salt and pepper inside.
+- Smear the cavity with melted butter, and rub with salt and pepper inside.

 - You will need a roasting rack.

-- So, I had to come up with an alternative for roasting rack, which I found at Food Hacks.
+- I have an alternative for the roasting rack, which I found at Food Hacks.

 - Arrange the orange and onion pieces in and around it.